AndrasKovacs/setoidtt/proto/README.md

 # setoidtt-proto
 Prototype implementation for a variant of setoid type theory.
-This repository currently contains a stack package in [proto](proto), whose source code is forked from [fcif](https://github.com/AndrasKovacs/icfp20sub/tree/master/fcif).
+This repository currently contains a stack package, whose source code is forked from [fcif](https://github.com/AndrasKovacs/icfp20sub/tree/master/fcif).

 The goal of the current `setoidtt` is to figure out various details in design choices, type inference, evaluation and ergonomics.
 Thus it lacks many features and it only operates on a file containing a single expression.
 Its pretty printing and error messages are also very rough.